-Pro-Recommended Painting Products for DIYers
+Pro-Recommended Painting Products

 We're always on the lookout for stuff to help us do our painting jobs better and faster.
 We scour the shelves of paint stores, surf the net and pick the brains of painting pros to find the latest and greatest, as well as the best classic tools and gear.